psevestre/openid-fapi/Financial_API_WD_001.md

 1. should clearly identify long-term grants to the user during authorization as in 16.18 of [OIDC]; and
 1. should provide a mechanism for the end-user to revoke access tokens and refresh tokens granted to a client as in 16.18 of [OIDC].
 1. shall return an invalid_client error as defined in 5.2 of [RFC6749] when mis-matched client identifiers were provided through the client authentication methods that permits sending the client identifier in more than one way;
+1. shall require redirect URIs to use the https scheme;

     **NOTE**: The Financial API server may limit the scopes for the purpose of not implementing certain APIs.